mautic/documentation/emails/mailer_is_owner.md

 The signature can be placed into an email text by the `{signature}` token.

+There is one exception where the lead owner's signature won't be used.
+When a user send an email directly from a lead detail, the currently logged in user's signature will be used.
+Doesn't matter if the lead has another owner assigned or if doesn't have owner at all.

 ## FAQ

 ### Does it work for all emails?